777arc/textbook/content/digital_modulation.rst

 .. image:: ../_images/64qam.png
    :scale: 90 %
    :align: center
+   :alt: Example of Quadrature Amplitude Modulation (QAM) on the IQ or constellation plot

 Here are some other examples of QAM:

 .. image:: ../_images/qam.png
    :scale: 50 %
    :align: center
+   :alt: Example of 16QAM, 32QAM, 64QAM, and 256QAM on the IQ or constellation plot

 For a QAM modulation scheme, we can technically put points wherever we want to on the IQ plot since the phase *and* amplitude are modulated.
 The "parameters" of a given QAM scheme are best defined by showing the QAM constellation.
 Alternatively, you may list the I and Q values for each point, like below for QPSK:

 .. image:: ../_images/qpsk_list.png
    :scale: 80 %
    :align: center
+   :alt: Constellation or IQ plots can also be represented using a table of symbols

 Note that most modulation schemes, except the various ASKs and BPSK, are pretty hard to "see" in the time domain.
 To prove my point, here is an example of QAM in time domain.
 Can you distinguish between the phase of each symbol in the below image?
 It's tough.

 .. image:: ../_images/qam_time_domain.png
    :scale: 50 %
    :align: center
+   :alt: Looking at QAM in the time domain is difficult which is why we use constellation or IQ plots

 Given the difficulty discerning modulation schemes in the time domain, we prefer to use IQ plots over displaying the time domain signal.
 We might, nonetheless, show the time domain signal if there's a certain packet structure or the sequence of symbols matters.